-There’s no denying the fact that PC gaming is on the rise and it’s steadily becoming the biggest gaming platform.
-It’s also giving a tough competition to big gaming console makers like XBOX and PS4 certainly because the PC software respects the freedom of the user a bit more.
-But not every gaming PC is at par with the performance and a graphics powerhouse needed to run high-end games like Battlefield 1, Witcher, and Crysis 3.
+Consoles are compact, stylish, and all, but when it comes to gaming, especially gorgeous-looking titles such as Final Fantasy XV and Monster Hunter: World, you’ll want a gaming PC.
+There’s no denying the fact that that PC gaming is on the rise it’s becoming the biggest gaming platform, giving a fierce competition to big gaming consoles like Xbox and PS4; certainly, because the PC software respects our freedom a bit more.
+But not every gaming PC is at par with the performance; we have tested some of the best gaming PCs available while grinning around our rigorous benchmark suites and playing several games on each system.

 ✎ Read Also: 10 Best Gaming Laptops Under $1000 – Top-Notch Ones!

-So, in this Gaming PC guide, we’ve thoroughly discussed and mentioned options for the best Gaming PC to buy if you are making a leap from a gaming console or just upgrading your current gaming PC setup.
-Most of the best gaming desktops that we’ve discussed are under or a bit over $1000.
-Knowing the fact that it’s still a pretty good budget for a gaming PC and affordability might be a big concern, we’ve later in this article briefly discussed the best gaming PC under $500 for those gamers who are a little tight on the budget.
+So, in this Gaming PC guide, we’ve thoroughly discussed the best options for a PC gamer like you.
+No matter whether you are making a leap from a gaming console or just upgrading your current gaming PC setup; most of the below-mentioned gaming desktops count in the list of best gaming PCs under $1000 and over.
+Knowing the fact that it’s still a pretty good budget for a gaming PC and if still, the affordability is a big concern for you, then you’ve landed in the safest zone.
+We’ve also covered the best gaming PCs under $500; we respect your gaming budget.

-It was a herculean task to scour the web to find the perfect gaming PC because going through the long list of specs, reading customer reviews and performance testing was a tedious time taking job, but we finally jotted our selection of best-prebuilt gaming PC on how well they performed in each department we’ve mentioned below:
+It was a herculean task to scour the web to find the perfect gaming PC because it involves going through the long list of specs, reading customer reviews and performance testing.
+There’s a lot to consider when buying a best-prebuilt rig to play the PC games.
+The influencing components are often the least consequential, as most prebuilts are configured in a way to suit your needs with everything from best processors to the budget offerings and best graphics cards.
+We finally jotted our selection of best-prebuilt-gaming PC on how well they performed in each area we’ve mentioned below;

 - Graphics Card